What is the main function of chromosomes in a plant cell? | Study Prep in Pearson+

 1

-Understand that chromosomes are structures found in the nucleus of plant cells (and other eukaryotic cells) composed of DNA and proteins.
+Understand that chromosomes are structures found in the nucleus of plant cells that carry genetic material.

-Recognize that the primary role of chromosomes is related to genetic material, which involves storing the instructions needed for the cell's functions and development.
+Recall that chromosomes are made up of DNA, which contains genes responsible for hereditary information.

-Recall that during cell division, chromosomes ensure that genetic information is accurately copied and distributed to daughter cells, maintaining genetic continuity.
+Recognize that the primary role of chromosomes is to store and transmit genetic information from one generation to the next.

-Differentiate this function from other cellular processes such as water regulation, protein synthesis, and energy production, which are carried out by other organelles like the vacuole, ribosomes, and mitochondria respectively.
+Differentiate this function from other cellular processes such as protein synthesis, water regulation, and energy production, which involve other organelles like ribosomes, vacuoles, and chloroplasts respectively.

-Conclude that the main function of chromosomes is to store and transmit genetic information during cell division, ensuring the proper inheritance of traits.
+Conclude that the main function of chromosomes in a plant cell is to store and transmit genetic information.

 Watch next